 Fabrica de Arte Cubano – See above for description under nightlife.

-Best Things to Experience in Havana
+Best Experiences Not to Miss in Havana

 El Malecon: This is a lovely seaboard to walk along or sit by to people watch.
 Since there’s no cover, at night, Cuban friends families meet here to socialize, relax, drink and sing.
 It’s also one of my favorite and most peaceful drives in Havana.
 Don’t miss it at sunset.